Everinghaen History, Family Crest & Coats of Arms

 Early History of the Everinghaen family

 This web page shows only a small excerpt of our Everinghaen research.
-Another 343 words (24 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Everinghaen History in all our PDF Extended History products and printed products wherever possible.
+Another 172 words (12 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Everinghaen History in all our PDF Extended History products and printed products wherever possible.

 Everinghaen Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Everingham, Everinghame, Evringham, Evringhame, Evingham and many more.

 Early Notables of the Everinghaen family (pre 1700)

 More information is included under the topic Early Everinghaen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Everinghaen family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Everinghaen or a variant listed above: Jeremie Everingha, who was recorded in Virginia in 1671; Henry Evringham who landed in North America in 1750; James Evringham, born circa 1760 in New Jersey, was a British loyalist, whose oath of allegiance was recorded in Canada in 1796.